Jemrich27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Be wise to cool others
+Vi editor seems to be the grand daddy